brandlewco/jesserieser-hugo-cc/content/collections/fights.md

   stunt doubles but regular people.
 They look ridiculous.
 Dress them in pastels, golf shoes, loud belts, and put them on a golf course, and they look even sillier.

+  Celebrated in the upcoming AP 41 American Photography annual as one of the year's best in editorial photography.
 collection_description_alignment: center
 slug: golfdigest-fights
 collection_blocks: